About Melinda +

 I trained in programs that prioritized non-diet and weight-inclusive approaches to healthcare.

-I’ve been fortunate to partner with clients with neurodivergent identities as we explore new ways to work together on food, health, and body image.
+Along the way, I’ve had the privilege of partnering with neurodivergent clients to explore new ways to work together on food, health, and body image.

 I dove deep into the interwebs, self-testing all the “healing diet” programs.
 I tried Whole30, keto, and AIP, hoping these plans would ease my near-constant migraine, digestive, immune, and neurological symptoms.
 In 2018, I entered a nutrition certification program to become a Nutrition Therapy Practitioner (NTP).

-I continued the journey because I enjoyed nutrition education and saw the potential for a career change.
-I earned a Master’s in Nutrition and Functional Medicine, which coincided with the global pandemic.
+I continued the journey because I enjoyed the depth of nutrition education and saw potential for a career change.
+I earned a Master’s in Nutrition and Functional Medicine, which coincided with the pandemic.

-I started recognizing how far off my original nutrition training and functional medicine teachings were from evidence-based research.
+I recognized how far off my original nutrition training and functional medicine teachings were from evidence-based research, and began to see what truly helped people create real change.
 I sought out new sources to help me unlearn and start a new chapter.

 In 2025, I became a Menopause Society Certified Practitioner.
 I passed on the second try, and after almost a year of study, I’m so proud of myself for not giving up.